The-300lb-Gorilla/Ender-2-Pro-v423/README.md

-# Ende -2 Pro v423 Updated OEM Firmware
+# Ende -2 Pro v423 Updated OEM Firmware..
+This firmware is designed to be used with a Stock Hot End at no more than 220c and the Stock Heated bed at no more than 65c.
+If you change the Hot End out for a Higher temp one, then it is suggested that you attach an external Meanwell Power supply rated at 350watts and 15amps.
+The OEM PSU is not rated for higher temps and can burn out.
+You have been warned.
 The firmware in this repository only works with the OEM Creality v4.2.3 Motherboard.
 It must have a STM32F103RET6 CPU.
 If your Ender 2 Pro has a 2219 Creality Motherboard with a HC32F460KCTA CPU, loading this firmware on this Non-Compatible motherboard can cause damage and/or a short circuit.
 ## Specific Firmware Functionality:
 1. Cleaner Main Information Screen.